Particular/docs.particular.net/nservicebus/operations/tuning.md

 <!-- import TuningFromCode--->

 ### Via app.config

 By using raw xml.

 <!-- import TuningFromAppConfig--->

 ## Run time settings

-Versions prior to Version 6 allowed both concurrency and throughput throttling to be changed and read at run time using the code below.
+Version 5 and lower allowed both concurrency and throughput throttling to be changed and read at run time using the code below.

 ## Optimizing at run time

 <!-- import ChangeTuning--->

 ## Reading current values at run time